neumino/neumino.github.io/movies.md

-### Polar
+### Alita: Battle Angel
-*Released on 2019-01-25, vote average 6.3*
+*Released on 2019-02-05, vote average 6.9*

-When a retiring assassin realizes that he is the target of a hit, he winds up back in the game going head to head with a gang of younger, ruthless killers.
+When Alita awakens with no memory of who she is in a future world she does not recognize, she is taken in by Ido, a compassionate doctor who realizes that somewhere in this abandoned cyborg shell is the heart and soul of a young woman with an extraordinary past.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/oMHwRal-AR8?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/QvHv-99VfcU?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>